jorail/PiedPiperS/README.md

 (see sister repository https://github.com/jorail/PiedPiper ).
 Code sections between #ifdef ToneSampling ... #endif are not used, if ToneSampling is not defined in the beginning (or commented out).

-The PiedPiperS c++ code is stored as PiedPiperS.ino file in a subfolder named PiedPiperS.
+The PiedPiperS c++ code is stored as <a href="PiedPiperS\data\PiedPiperS.ino" "PiedPiperS.ino"> file in a subfolder named PiedPiperS.
 So it is ready for use with ESP32 and many other microcontrollers and for compilation with Arduino IDE.
 Additional files and .html websites for the Web Server are stored in the sub-subfolder [/PiedPiperS/data](PiedPiperS/data/).
 This [/data](PiedPiperS/data/) folder is ready for transfer to ESP32 SPIFFS with Arduinio IDE.
 It includes a picuture file lok.png, which is used for identification of the locomotive and as button on the websites for changing from the control panel